MolSSI-Education/oop_and_design_patterns/_episodes/03-Factory.md

 ## Solution: the factory design pattern

-The Factory design pattern suggests to replace direct object construction calls (i.e. instantiating the LJ or Buckingham classes) with calls to a special method called a factory.
+The factory design pattern suggests to replace direct object construction calls (i.e. instantiating the LJ or Buckingham classes) with calls to a special method called a factory.
 This method returns instances of each potential class and hides the implementation of the potential classes.

-The factory method for our simulation potentials could look like
+The factory method for our simulation potentials could look like:

 ~~~
 def potential_factory(potential_type, **kwargs):